BA, MA, PhD

-- Reader in Social Anthropology, Department of Social Anthropology
+- Professor of Social Anthropology, Department of Social Anthropology

 Born in Istanbul, Yael Navaro completed her undergraduate education at Brandeis University (Sociology 1991) and her masters and PhD at Princeton University (Anthropology 1998).
 She was Lecturer in Social Anthropology at the University of Edinburgh (1997-1999) and has been teaching at the University of Cambridge since 1999.